-One the way to the geyser basins, a stretch of road from Norris to Madison Junction parallels the Gibbon River.
-Upon arrival at Madison Junction, Gibbon River joins the Firehole River to form the Madison River.
-Along the way, the first roadside attraction is Artists Paintpots, followed by Beryl Spring, and then Gibbon Falls.
+Much of the road from Norris to the Madison Junction parallels the Gibbon River.
+At Madison Junction, the Gibbon River joins the Firehole River – which flows up from the south – to form the Madison River.
+These are the main waterways in this section of the park.

 The next attraction is Midway Geyser Basin, home to the largest hot spring in the US and third largest in the world – Grand Prismatic Spring.
 Grand Prismatic is enormous.
 It’s difficult to grasp its size because it’s so huge that it’s not possible to see all of it at once while walking through the basin.

-The most unique aspect of Black Sand Basin is the hot springs and geysers right on the banks of Iron Springs Creek.
+The most unique aspect of Black Sand Basin is the many hot springs and geysers right on the banks of Iron Springs Creek.
 I always enjoy the contrast of the colorful hot springs right up against the clear blue of the water.